moritzebeling/wwworkshop/content/manual/2-assignment-4.md

 # Let’s go

-1. Head over to the [Anatomy of a website](3d-anatomy-of-a-website.md) and copy the template for an HTML document into your `index.html`.
+1. Head over to the "Anatomy of a website" and copy the template for an HTML document into your `index.html`.

 2. Create a new `styles.css` document and include it into the HTML.